Beyond the Fading Coast: a New Weird Deep Water Setting for Electric Bastionland is now in development.

 Its light reddens, then vanishes beyond the pale horizon.

-Collectively, they owe £10,000 to the People’s Paperworks.
+THE CAST Collectively, they owe £10,000 to the People’s Paperworks.

-The Banshee throws dirt as it claws its way out of Orlane.
+THE FARM TRAIL The Banshee throws dirt as it claws its way out of Orlane.
 Its taillights vanish into lowlands where sun heats metal and melts plastic in the mud.
 The road sinks into saltwater marsh.

 The firs and spruce stand crooked; they blur past through opaque, bug-stained windows.
 Nika presses her face into the glass–cold and wet.
 She’s gone clammy from the blood loss.